Mbanq/mbanq-hackathon-template/README.md

 # Please note
-> It only gives you a limited set of functionality - you can use it to get sstarted.
+> It only gives you a limited set of functionality - you can use it to get started.
 If you feel that you need more functionality, you can always fall back to the Mbanq API.

 If you would like to use the <a href="https://github.com/Mbanq/mbanq-api-client" target="_blank">mbanq-api-client</a> in your own frontend project you can install it with `npm`: